 Many candidates made the error of not presenting information on the target markets of their chosen organisation.
 Instead they often went into evaluating the promotional materials used by the organisation.
 This made it very difficult to agree high marks awarded for presenting information on target markets.
 If candidates referred to target markets in their evaluation of materials and techniques this work was credited, although marks tended to be lower than when this section of the activity had been completed in its own right.
+The Assessment Criteria outlined in the specification P30-33 clearly show that for Activity 2 there are six marks available for presenting information.
+The Controlled Assessment sheet states that candidates need to present information about the target markets of their chosen organisation.

 If candidates presented at least 2-3 different target markets with some detail and applied them appropriately to their chosen organisation this generally meant they achieved 3-4 marks.
-If they presented information on a wide range of target markets, subdivided to increase detail (e.g. not just identifying 'families' or 'teenagers' but providing more exemplification) showing constant and clear application to their chosen organisation, this generally meant they achieved 5-6 marks.
+If they presented information on a wide range of target markets, subdivided to increase detail (eg. not just identifying 'families' or 'teenagers' but providing more exemplification) showing constant and clear application to their chosen organisation, this generally meant they achieved 5-6 marks.

-Generally the evaluation section of this activity was better answered.
-Assessors also tended to apply the mark scheme accurately, realising that candidates that had just evaluated materials without techniques were not able to gain more than half marks as they had only completed half of the task.
-Templates were often used helping candidates to ensure they concentrate on evaluation rather than description.
+The evaluation section of this activity was better answered.
+Most assessors also tended to apply the mark scheme accurately, realising that candidates that had just evaluated materials without techniques were not able to gain more than half marks as they had only completed half of the task.
+A common problem was that candidates could not clearly differentiate between promotional techniques and promotional materials, some candidates appeared confused by the terminology.
+In these instances it is difficult to agree the awarding of 5-6 marks.

+Templates were often used helping candidates to ensure they concentrate on evaluation rather than description and these worked well.

 For the evaluation and suggesting improvements part of the activity candidates need to concentrate on providing evidence that is evaluation and does make justified suggestions for improvement.
-Descriptive work is not answering directly what this part of the activity is asking for.
+Descriptive work is not addressing what this part of the activity is asking for.
 Candidates gaining the higher level marks used the planning and research time well to carry out and collect research and then moved on to selecting the information relevant to their evaluation.
 They did not present everything they collected in their research.
 For 5-6 marks candidates clearly demonstrated that they fully understood the difference between promotional techniques and materials and were therefore able to highlight which technique the materials they evaluated came from.

-The candidate applied their knowledge appropriately; if the organisation was attempting to appear 'up-market' as part of their evaluation they would evaluate materials looking at the types of things that would promote that image.
+The candidates applied their knowledge appropriately; if the organisation was attempting to appeal to families with small children, as part of their evaluation they would evaluate materials looking at the types of things that would promote that image, for example pictures of the target market, language, selling language and logos.
 Suggestions were detailed and appropriate.